Physical Education (Online, Professional Certification)

 PEG 618 Controversial Issues in Health and Society 3 Credits

 Encourages critical thought on important health issues and provides a context for controversy.
 Explores dimensions and approaches to the study of health and society.
 Examines a variety of opposing viewpoints related to health science and personal health using a debate framework.
-Topics include euthanasia, sexuality and gender issues, human cloning, stem cell research, organ trafficking, gun control, substance abuse, etc.
+Topics include euthanasia, sexuality and gender issues, human cloning, stem cell research, organ trafficking, gun control, substance abuse, opioid addiction, etc.

 This course will examine the appropriate concepts relating to efficient management and leadership for physical education, sport and recreational settings.
 Principles and techniques of management associated with effective leaders of programs, personnel, facilities, and participants in the sport activity field.
+Any student wanting an athletic director certificate or administrator’s certificate should look into this course counting.

 PEG 630 Physical Education for the Exceptional Individual 3 Credits